Breast Cancer - diagnosis, causes and alternative treatments

 Can breast cancer run in families?

 Genes come in pairs, one from your mother, one from your father.
 The weak gene is masked by a normally functioning healthy gene.
-Even if you have one of these weak genes, estimates suggest that the risk of getting breast cancer is less than 70 per cent, although more clues here estimates suggest this figure has risen from about 20 per cent 50 years ago, quite probably along with increased levels of toxins around us, poorer diets and less healthy lifestyles.
+Even if you have one of these mutations you are not 100% doomed - estimates suggest that the risk of getting breast cancer is still less than 70 per cent.
+More clues here - estimates suggest this figure has risen from about 20 per cent 50 years ago, quite probably along with increased levels of environmental toxins around us, poorer diets and less healthy lifestyles.

 The possible contributory factors to breast cancer

-Dietary factors are clearly important.
-Various global studies show that women with breast cancer have much lowered levels of vitamin C, vitamin B-12 and long-chain omega-3.
+Dietary factors - are clearly important.
+Various global studies show that women with breast cancer have much lowered blood levels of vitamin C, vitamin B-12 and long-chain omega-3.
 Research shows that tocotrienol vitamin E, fish oils and garlic appear to be particularly protective.
 Unfortunately, high street vitamin E is a usually a limited and synthetic copy of the real thing being usually the alpha-tocopherol form.
 Studies have shown that women with a history of breast cancer have lowered levels of the mammalian lignans, enterodiol and enterolactone, which are made from plant lignans in the intestine.
+This means that they simply did not eat enough natural fibre.
 One very good source is flax seed.
 Phytoestrogen levels (from green plants and pulses) are also low.

-Women with lowered levels of vitamin D have a much higher risk of breast cancer.
-Professor Hollick of Harvard has stated that 25 per cent fewer women would die of breast cancer if they took adequate daily levels of vitamin D, the vitamin developed under your skin by the action of sunlight.
+Professor Holick of Harvard Medical School once stated that 25 per cent fewer women would die of breast cancer if they had adequate blood levels of vitamin D, the vitamin developed under your skin by the action of sunlight.
 Unfortunately, women in Britain do not see too much of the sun in winter.
-D3 is a supplement often used and 5000IU´s a day the level suggested.
+D3 is a supplement often used and 5000IU´s a day the level recommended by Holick´s team.
 Vitamin K seems to aid the action of vitamin D. It is found in a daily helping of ´greens´.
 But......

 Women who exercise regularly (the best is a little - 20 minutes - every day) have less breast cancer and those with it have 50 per cent less mortality if they take daily exercise as part of their cancer-fighting regime.